FAQ: Definitions and Terminology

 No, the End User Assignment Agreement may be in your local language.

-There is an example End User Assignment Agreement available in English and Russian, which you can use.
+However, there is an example End User Assignment Agreement available in English, which you can use.

 The agreement is between two parties: the sponsoring LIR and the End User.
 A single agreement can therefore cover several independent resources, as long as the two parties to the agreement remain the same.